Val Smith: Commonwealth Games

 Smith competed at the 2006 Commonwealth Games in Melbourne, the women's triples competition and at the 2010 Commonwealth Games in Delhi, where she won a silver medal in the women's singles competition.
 She competed at the 2014 Commonwealth Games as part of the women's pairs and women's fours teams.
 She won a bronze medal in the women's fours events alongside teammates Mandy Boyd, Selina Goddard and Amy McIlroy.

 She was selected as part of the New Zealand team for the 2018 Commonwealth Games on the Gold Coast in Queensland.
 In 2022, she competed in the women's triples and the Women's fours at the 2022 Commonwealth Games.
 In both the triples and the fours she secured a bronze medal.

 Asia Pacific

 Smith has won seven medals at the Asia Pacific Bowls Championships including four golds, the latest gold being at the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland.

 National

 In addition to her international successes Smith has won eight titles at the New Zealand National Bowls Championships.
 She won the pairs four times in 2004 and 2011 (with Jo Edwards) and 2019 and 2021 (with Lisa Prideaux) and the fours in 2010, 2017, 2023 and 2025.

+Honours and awards

+In the 2026 New Year Honours, Smith was appointed an Officer of the New Zealand Order of Merit, for services to outdoor bowls.